JaseemKhan211/Login-Register-Form/README.md

 ### View Project
-Hope you like it.View full project in bleow the link here: https://jaseemkhan211.github.io/Login-Register-Form/?#login
+Hope you like it.......View full project in this link here: https://jaseemkhan211.github.io/Login-Register-Form/?#login